America Asks: Most Popular Questions About Heartburn

 Does sleeping on your left side ease heartburn?
 Dee in Atlanta wants to know if this is true or just another medical myth.

 Ever worry that you may be having a heart attack when it's really heartburn?
 So does Melissa.
-Here's how to tell the difference.
+Here are some key differences.

 John gets a weird sensitivity in his teeth when he gets heartburn.
 His teeth actually hurt.
 He asks: Is this a normal heartburn symptom?